 Feedback loop

-If you have set up the Gmail feedback loop, you will have access to this table which will allow you to know your complaint rates by marker (one marker corresponds to one sending).
+If you've set up the Gmail feedback loop, you'll have access to this table, which shows your complaint rates by marker (one marker corresponds to one campaign).

 Need help?